-When Your Child Asks About Their Absent Father
+How to Talk to Your Child About Their Absent Father

-The topic of single parenting is something that many of us don't openly discuss because we're either too ashamed or just don't want our business floating around and I get that.
+The topic of single parenting is something that many of us don't openly discuss because we're either too ashamed or just don't want our business floating around.
 Many women who I've come across are still struggling with learning how to single parent, especially the ones with children who have absent fathers.
-How I learned, taking it one day at a time

-Being a single mother is exhausting, stressful, scary and because of him, full of sacrifice.
+Being a solo mom is exhausting, stressful, scary and because of him, full of sacrifice.
 You need his support the most, and now you're left raising your children on your own.
 Now you find yourself using too much energy trying to get him to visit them because he's missing it all.

 When He Doesn't show up